-- Those with a wider forehead, their hairline peeking backward, thin hair, or hair fall.
+- Those with a wider forehead, a receding hairline, thin hair, or hair fall.

-- Those who want to accentuate their facial features and reduce asymmetry by altering the hairline to suit their face shape.
+- Those who want to accentuate their facial features and improve facial symmetry by altering the hairline to suit their face shape.

-While microblading hairline is more successful than other scalp restoration surgeries, it is better if some individuals avoid it.
+While microblading the hairline can lead to results as impressive as hair restoration surgery, it is better if some individuals avoid this beauty treatment.

 Who Should Not Opt For Hairline Microblading?

-Anecdotal evidence suggests that individuals with the following issues should avoid this procedure.
+Anecdotal evidence suggests that individuals with the following issues should consider avoiding this procedure.

-- Those allergic or hypersensitive to tattoo ink.
+- Those allergic or hypersensitive to dyes or tattoo inks.

-- Those with skin disorders like eczema or psoriasisi XAn autoimmune disorder where the build-up of cells causes scaly, itchy patches and rashes on the skin. .
+- Those with skin conditions such as eczema or psoriasisi XAn autoimmune disorder where the build-up of cells causes scaly, itchy patches and rashes on the skin. .

 - Those with oily skin, as they might not get the desired results due to excessive sebum production on the skin (which might make the ink look blurry).

 - Individuals who are pregnant or lactating, as pigment applied during the procedure has the potential to permeate into the bloodstream, posing a potential risk to the fetus or nursing child.